What is your real estate attorney actually doing when he or she conducts legal and financial due diligence on your behalf?

 A good real estate lawyer from help protect you from most sale related fraud.
 You can uncover most value fraud yourself from perusing any number of useful real estate websites in NYC, such as the actual square footage of a condo unit.

-Estate sales – you will need to make sure all members of the estate are on board with the sale and that all taxes on the seller’s side are done correctly.
+You will need to make sure all members of the estate are on board with the sale and that all taxes on the seller’s side are done correctly.
 Be especially careful if you are only communicating with one member of the estate.
-Often times one member of the estate will be more interested in selling than the other members, and you need to make sure everyone in the estate actually consents to the sale and will show up to closing!
+Often times one member of the estate will be more interested in selling than the other members, and you need to make sure everyone in the estate actually consents to the estate sale and will show up to closing!

 Note: new development condo buyers will often be surprised during the final walk-through when they see their actual units for the first time because the actual windows are different from the ones they saw in the sales gallery originally.
 Often times in high-rise new construction homes, the actual windows will only open part way for obvious safety reasons, yet the windows in the sales gallery opened fully.
 This can be avoided by reading the offering plan which will have a disclosure on the actual nature of the windows!